Should Brick-and-Mortar Casinos Start Revealing RTPs of Games?

 How Come Land-Based Casinos Do Not Offer RTP Figures?

-RTP can fluctuate depending on gambling facility
+RTP can fluctuate depending on the gambling facility

-Same table game may have ranging RTP
+The same table game may have varying RTPs

 Low RTPs may scare players away